-Absence from Examinations: Students have the responsibility to assist to all examinations.
-Those students who are absents from exams that where properly programmed, will receive a grade of "F" or cero on those examinations.
+Absence from Examinations: Students have the responsibility to attend all examinations.
+Those students who are absent from exams that where properly programmed, will receive a grade of "F" or cero on those examinations.
 The professor could determine to give a make-up exam if the student shows a valid acceptable reason.